Research

 UBC PGME is proud to support its residents in participating in research projects during residency training.
 The emphasis on research is based on the CanMEDS role of Scholar, which can be demonstrated through the creation and dissemination of knowledge and practices applicable to health.
 This page includes resources intended to help residents learn and understand scientific principles, research ethics and methodology, and scholarly writing.

-PGME Scholar Day 2025: Celebrating Resident Research Excellence
+PGME Scholar Day

 UBC Resident Research Curriculum